 Magic Gardens

-Visiting Magic Gardens is one of the most unique things to do in Philadelphia in a day.
+Magic Gardens is one of the city’s most unique places.
 The museum is a massive creation composed of tile and found objects such as glass bottles and bicycle wheels.
 Seeing the space is like walking through a giant mosaic.

 Located on South Street, this one-of-a-kind experience is the creation of artist Isaiah Zagar.
 As you explore the painted corners and pottery-laden walls, you get the distinct feeling that the space is like the artist’s mind came to life.
 With indoor and outdoor components and spanning half a city block, there is a lot to see here.

-Alternatives: If you’d rather continue to explore the city’s history, stay in Old City and visit Elfreth’s Alley and Christ Church.
-Thanks to its seasonal decorations and brightly painted doors, Elfreth’s Alley is one of the most photographed places in the city.
+Alternative for history lovers: If you’d rather continue to explore the city’s history, stay in Old City and visit Elfreth’s Alley and Christ Church.
+Its seasonal decorations and brightly painted doors make Elfreth’s Alley one of the most photographed places in the city.
 It also happens to be the oldest residential street in the US.
 Visit the museum that occupies 124-126, which tells the history of the street and the tradesmen who lived here when it was built.

 Nearby is Christ Church and Christ Church Burial ground.
 The church itself welcomed presidents and other notable figures beginning in 1695.
 A couple of blocks away at Fifth and Arch, the burial ground is the final resting place of many Revolutionary War figures and early leaders, including Benjamin Franklin.